Papoite282/smart-it-ticket-management-system/docs/architecture.md

 ## Goal

-Build a ServiceNow-inspired IT ticket management system that demonstrates a production-minded architecture while remaining small enough to explain clearly in an interview.
+Build a ServiceNow-inspired IT ticket management system that demonstrates a production-minded architecture while remaining small

 ## Frontend Design